 # exiqgrep -cf email@example.com 15 matches out of 38 messages # exiqgrep -zcf firstname.lastname@example.org 0 matches out of 38 messages # exiqgrep -xcf email@example.com 15 matches out of 38 messages

-The output shows that there are 15 emails from firstname.lastname@example.org in the queue and that none of the emails has been frozen.
+The output shows that there are 15 emails from firstname.lastname@example.org in the queue and that none of the emails are frozen.

 If you are sure that certain emails can be deleted then you can pipe the output of a